 - 22 January – Saint-Vincent: patron saint of the winegrowers, large costume parade.

-- Second weekend in December – the Dress of Light: concert, show, parades, champagne tastings.
+- Second weekend in December – The Habits de Lumière: concert, show, parades, champagne tastings.

-- 14th July – National holiday France: picnic, white evening and fireworks.
+- 14th July – National holiday France: picnic, white evening on the Avenue de Champagne and fireworks.

 Photo gallery of Epernay , France